aavalam/aavalam/source/_posts/2012-07-10-exploring-everyday-things-with-r-and-ruby-book-review.markdown

 by: Victor Goff

-I got the opportunity to review "Exploring Everyday Things with R and Ruby" by Sau Sheong Chang and published by O'Reilly Media.[1] []
+I got the opportunity to review _Exploring Everyday Things with R and Ruby_ by Sau Sheong Chang and published by O'Reilly Media.[1] []

 <!-- more -->